defano/wyldcard/README.md

 end keyDownInField
 ```

 This works by passing the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
-By implementing a `keyDown` handler and only conditionally passing the message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the field).
+By implementing a `keyDown` handler and only conditionally passing the `keyDown` message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the field).

 ## Containers

-A _container_ is any entity in HyperCard that can hold a value.
-Parts, variables, properties, menus and the message box are containers.
+A _container_ is anything in HyperCard that can hold a value: Parts, variables, properties, menus and the message box are containers.

 #### Variable containers

-HyperTalk supports local and global variables.
-All variables are implicitly initialized with the empty string.
+In HyperTalk, variables are implicitly declared and initialized with the empty string.
+Simply referring to a variable within a script "creates" that variable containing `""` if a variable of the same name doesn't already exist.
+For example:

-Local variables in HyperTalk are lexically scoped and implicitly declared.
-That is, local variables retain their value only within the handler or function in which they appear, and they are not declared before they're used.

 ```
 on mouseDown
   put "Look ma!
-No declaration" into theMessage answer theMessage end mouseDown
+No declaration" into theMessage  -- theMessage is a variable answer theMessage end mouseDown
 ```

+Local variables in HyperTalk are lexically scoped; they retain their value only within the handler or function in which they appear.

-A variable may be made global by explicitly declaring it as such with the `global` keyword.
-Global variables are accessible from any script anywhere in the stack, and once created, they retain their value until the application is closed.
-Note that variables that are not explicitly declared as global are considered local, even when a global variable of the same name exists.
+A variable may be made global by explicitly declaring it so with the `global` keyword.
+Global variables are accessible from any script anywhere in the stack and once created they retain their value until HyperTalk Java is quit.
+Note that variables that are not explicitly declared as global are considered local, even if a global variable of the same name exists.

 ```
 --